-I don’t know where I heard about this book.
+I don’t know where I heard about this “Don’t Make Me Count to Three!”.
 It might have been from one of you, or maybe someone at my church told me about it, or maybe I read about it on someone’s blog.
 I wish I could remember, because I’d like to thank that person!
-This book has now become my favorite parenting book ever.
+This book has now become one of my my favorite parenting books ever.
 Yup, it’s that good!

 First, I love this book because it makes me laugh!
 Author Ginger Plowman has quite a gift of combining common-sense instruction with humor.

 “The wise in heart are called discerning,

 and pleasant words promote instruction” (Proverbs 16:21).

 The introduction to her book contains an excellent overview of wisdom and how to implant it in the heart of your child.
 She explains that we must reach the heart of our children if we’re going to instruct them in righteousness.
 She then shows us how only God’s Word can reach our children’s hearts.

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Timothy 3:16-17).

 For the majority of her book, she gives practical ways to actually train our children in righteousness, reaching their hearts with God’s Word.
 She bases her book solidly upon Scripture, using Proverbs 29:15 as her key verse.